MohamedAliHadjTaieb/Semantic-measure-assessment-review-study/README.md

 <li><a name="Akhtar2017">Akhtar, S.S., Gupta, A., Vajpayee, A., Srivastava, A., Shrivastava, M., 2017.
 Word Similarity Datasets for Indian Languages: Annotation and Baseline Systems, in: LAW@ACL.
 Association for Computational Linguistics, pp. 91–94.</a></li>
 <li><a name="Agoston">Ágoston Tóth: How Similar: Word Similarity Judgments in English and Hungarian,  2013.</a></li>
 <li><a name="Sakaizawa2017">Sakaizawa, Y., Komachi, M., 2017.
 Construction of a Japanese Word Similarity Dataset.
 CoRR abs/1703.05916.</a></li>
 <li><a name="Li2013">Li, P., Wang, H., Zhu, K.Q., Wang, Z., Wu, X., 2013.
-Computing Term Similarity by Large Probabilistic is A Knowledge, in: Proceedings 22Nd ACM International ConferenceConference Information &#38; Knowledge Management, CIKM’13.
+Computing Term Similarity by Large Probabilistic is A Knowledge, in: Proceedings 22Nd ACM International Conference Conference Information; Knowledge Management, CIKM’13.
 ACM, San Francisco, California, USA, pp. 1401–1410</a></li>
 </ol>